-- In an electric skillet or deep-fat fryer, heat oil to 375°.
+- In a cast-iron or electric skillet, heat oil to 375°.
 Drop batter by teaspoonfuls, a few at a time, into hot oil.
 Fry until golden brown, about 1-1/2 minutes on each side.
 Drain on paper towels.
 Dust with confectioners' sugar.
 Serve warm.
-Yield: about 2 dozen.

-Originally published as Brunch Beignets in Simple & Delicious February/March 2011, p14
+Originally published as Brunch Beignets in Simple & Delicious February/March 2011

 Very good.
 The bit of lemon zest did the trick.
 They taste so good.

 Feb 6, 2011